psu13/mutable-hakyll/posts/10-things-to-eat-in-pittsburgh-before-you-are-dead-2024.md

 Hot dogs at D's must be mentioned.

 The burger (and everything else) at Butterjoint must be mentioned.
 Even though Trevett stopped running the spot last year it has not missed a step.

+The Eastern European vegan food at Apteka is actually great.
+This is _me_ saying this.

 Finally, new Hong Kong style dessert place Mango Mango is a must try.
 Not quite as good as the Mango cake.
 But almost.